dnlmlr/marktex/README.md

 - 🛠️ Font subsetting to reduce the output PDF size
   - ✔️ Remove fully unused fonts
   - ✔️ Subset the main text fonts according to glyphs occuring in the unparsed Markdown input
-  - ❌ Subset the math font
+  - ✔️ Subset the math font
-  - ❌ Correctly subset all actually used glyphs (Currently there still are more glphys included in the PDF than needed)
+  - ✔️ Correctly subset all actually used glyphs (this is done using the subsetting implementation of the forked printpdf and genpdf crates)
+- ❌ Configuration (style) via yaml frontmatter

 ## Trying it out